...

 • Policies that prioritize local hiring, fair wages, and community partnerships.

-• Simple, low-waste practices: refill stations, real mugs instead of disposables, line-drying options, and clear recycling.
+• Simple low-waste practices like refill stations, real mugs instead of disposables, line-drying options, and clear recycling systems.

 With partners like Trip.com, you can still find budget-friendly, eco-conscious hotels, hostels, and aparthotels while filtering for walkability and transit access.